-Description Prepayment Provision ₱1.18 billion loan with SBC Early redemption is at the option of the issuer exercisable on an interest payment date at par plus break-funding cost.
-Transaction cost is minimal. ₱0.93 billion loan with SBC Early redemption is at the option of the issuer exercisable on an interest payment date at par plus break-funding cost.
+Description Prepayment provision ₽1.50 billion loan with CBC Early redemption is at the option of the issuer exercisable anytime at par plus break-funding cost.
 Break-funding cost on principal repayment shall be based on the difference between the contracted interest rate and the comparable benchmark rate.
-The negative difference shall be multiplied by the prepaid amount and the remaining tenor to come up with break-funding cost, which in no case is less than zero.
+The negative difference shall be multiplied by the prepaid amount and the remaining tenor to come up